What is Hypnotherapy?

-Hypnosis is not a state of sleep or unconsciousness; it is a state of focussed relaxation, like certain forms of meditation, where the mind can be open and able to respond to suggestions.
-It is a focused concentration of the mind that uses ones own thoughts and abilities for healthy change.
+Hypnosis is not a state of sleep or unconsciousness; it is a state of focussed relaxation, like certain forms of meditation, where the mind can be better able to respond to suggestions.
+It is a focused concentration of the mind that uses one's own thoughts and abilities for healthy change.
 We all enter a state of hypnosis many times throughout the day, for example when driving the car, staring into space, daydreaming, or being absorbed in a television programme.
-In some ways this focused state of attention is a bit like how it feels to get lost in an engrossing film or book – when you're so absorbed that you're not paying attention to what is going on around you.
+In some ways this focused state of attention is a bit like how it feels to get totally engrossed in a film or book – when you're so absorbed that you're not paying attention to what is going on around you.
 You do, however, remain aware and in control throughout.

 Hypnosis in therapy is not at all like what we see done by stage hypnotists.

 In Hypnotherapy, suggestions are given as a way to experience helpful ideas at a profound level.
 Psychological and emotional problems can often be understood as the result of negative thinking patterns and learned habits.
 Hypnotherapy involves relaxing, thinking positively and picturing your goals and is a way of "reconditioning your nervous system" to progressively improve your habitual feelings and behaviours.

 If you relax and think positively then you can be hypnotised.